exonum/btc-transaction-utils/README.md

 ![rust 1.23+ required](https://img.shields.io/badge/rust-1.23+-blue.svg?label=Required%20Rust)

-BTC transaction utils is a small library that helps to create multisig addresses and to sign some types of segwit transactions.
+BTC transaction utils is a small library that helps to create multisig addresses and to swiftly sign some types of segwit transactions as well as to check the existing signatures, if required.

-Manipulations with segwit transactions are not considered trivial, so the main goal is to provide simple and clear solution for the most common cases.
+Manipulations with segwit transactions are quite intricated, so the main goal is to provide a simple and clear solution for the most common operations as mentioned above.

 ## Features